NanoGraf31415926535/Algorithms-with-Python/Optimization_Algorithms/Simulated_Annealing/dual_explanation.md

     * `result.success`: A boolean indicating if the algorithm converged to a solution.
     * `result.fun`: The minimum value of the objective function found.
     * `result.x`: An array containing the values of the variables ($x$ and $y$) at which the minimum was found.

-To run this code, save it as a Python file (e.g., `simulated_annealing.py`) and execute it.
-You should see the optimal (or near-optimal) values of $x$ and $y$ that minimize the objective function within the given bounds.